 Most people have heard the conventional wisdom that acidic foods like tomatoes and citrus fruits can trigger heartburn.
 But there is a more comprehensive list of foods to avoid for acid reflux.
 And each trigger has a specific reason.
-Download my FREE infographic below for details!
-You can print a copy for your fridge 🙂 It clearly outlines the top 10 foods to avoid with GERD, and provides a good quick reference.
+I help my patients identify these triggers.

 Low Acid Diet for GERD & LPR